nickbild/gemini/README.md

 This method can be used if the original software has been lost, but prior data exists.
 A functional copy of the missing software can be created from the data alone.

 It hasn't escaped my notice that this method could also be used to clone proprietary software in an effort to circumvent restrictions in the software license, or avoid paying the original developer.
-I don't know the legality of doing this, but it does not seem ethical, and I do not recommend using the method for such a purpose.
+I don't know the legality of doing this, but it does not seem ethical, and I do not endorse using the method for such a purpose.

 ## Training